OUr missionS

 Cong Quartet was the Ensemble-in-Residence from 2019 and later the Artist-in-Residence for the Masters Programme at the Chinese University of Hong Kong until 2022, where we try to work with students in all possible ways.
 Our works at CUHK included chamber music coaching, masterclasses, reading, performing & giving feedbacks on new compositions, performing chamber music with students, giving recitals, lecture performances…and more.

+They held their own annual intensive string quartet seminars with local violin shop Violin Brothers, where students were matched and received a week of intensive training and gave a performance at the end of the seminars.
 The Quartet also did a residency for the Composers Forum of University of North Texas in 2019, and engaged in a teaching role in various occasions, such as HIMA USA, Madeline Island Chamber Music and Indiana University Summer String Academy.

 Feel free to contact us for any educational events & collaborations!